Jaimeloeuf/police-man/README.md

 - Hash used for credentials
     - Currently the BCrypt algorithm is being used for password hashing, but you can easily rewrite it to use other hashing algorithm such as Argon2 or Scrypt.
 Currently using BCrypt because it is one of the most popular algorithm with wide support.
 - To keep the persisted state clean and lean.
 Nothing else is included, not even other user details.
-    - Because this service is purely for identity matching and token provisioning, application specific user details should be handled seperately by a "user service" that does application specific user details management in your application's microservice architecture.
-Thus the police man service WILL NOT store any application specific user state for you.
+    - Because this service is purely for identity matching and token provisioning
+    - Application specific user details should be handled seperately by a "user service" that does application specific user details management in your application's microservice architecture.
+    - Thus the police man service **WILL NOT STORE** any application specific user state for you.
     - It is important to note that this Auth service is, and has to be independant from the rest of your services.
+Meaning that you should not be relying on this to store user details, and should have it as seperate/isolated as possible.
 - Client services or client code calling API of this service must make sure that they have a unique and valid user ID.
     - If it is a new user, then another service like a user service should deal with account creation first, this service only deals with auth and credentials.
 You need to have a UID to use the identity management.
     - If your app accepts anonymous users you may encounter a problem on how to uniquely identify this user.